Written by CorpsAfrica/Kenya Volunteer Mr. Samuel Matiru

 On the first day, my host mum warmly welcomed me to her home, she was with her grandson who had visited and he was such a fun boy to be with.
 She took me around her compound and it was so lovely, her compound had tall and beautiful trees and lots of domestic animals and it was very clean.
 She also had a big farm next to her house, where she had planted maize, beans, and fruit trees, and because of the latest little rains that were occurring the place looked so green and her plants were looking very healthy.
 She later took me to the room I would be sleeping in, and to my surprise, she had made the bed so well with a new duvet and clean sheets, that kind gesture from her made me feel right at home.

-I slowly integrated in the family, eventually our bond became strong and they treated me like their own son.
+I slowly integrated into the family, and eventually, our bond became strong and they treated me like their own son.
 At home, she was using a traditional cooking stove and she taught me how to use it whenever I wanted to heat my bathing water.
-I found it very interesting and its something I enjoyed doing every weekend.
-My host mum is very hardworking; I admire the way she always puts all her efforts in her work.
+I found it very interesting and it was something I enjoyed doing every weekend.
+My host mum is very hardworking; I admire the way she always puts all her efforts into her work.
 The village members like her very much and I used this opportunity to integrate well in the village.
-Her grandson is young and intelligent, we enjoy how he pronounces the word CorpsAfrica very well and yet he is so young.
-He likes listening to music and dancing, I remember one day he drew a circle at the compound and told me to enter in the circle so that we can dance together and yet the circle was so small we couldn’t fit the both of us!
-But for him, the only thing that mattered was that we dance together.
+Her grandson is young and intelligent, we enjoy how he pronounces the word CorpsAfrica very well, and yet he is so young.
+He likes listening to music and dancing, I remember one day he drew a circle at the compound and told me to enter the circle so that we could dance together, and yet the circle was so small we couldn’t fit the both of us!
+But for him, the only thing that mattered was that we danced together.

-I thank my wonderful host family, they gave me a chance to stay at the their home, let me into their lives and that really made a difference for me.
-When all the dust is settled and all the crowds are gone, the things that matter are faith, family and friends.
+I thank my wonderful host family, they gave me a chance to stay at their home, and let me into their lives and that made a difference for me.
+When all the dust is settled and all the crowds are gone, the things that matter are faith, family, and friends.